-Co-dependency often manifests in childhood, and is a learned behaviour; such as caring for an alcoholic/sick parent or their own siblings due to their parent’s shortfalls or lack of capability.
-One cause of co-dependency is physical or sexual abuse from someone they love; consequently they learn that it is “normal” to put the needs of someone else above their own.
+Co-dependency often manifests in childhood and is a learned behaviour; such as caring for an alcoholic/sick parent or their siblings due to their parent’s shortfalls or lack of capability.
+One cause of co-dependency is physical or sexual abuse from someone they love; consequently, they learn that it is “normal” to put the needs of someone else above their own.

 Answering yes to one or more of these questions could well indicate that you have a problem with co-dependency.
-In today’s society we want to appear independent and strong.
-No one wants to admit they are a codependent as they feel it is a sign of weakness and feel ashamed.
-There is no shame in suffering from co-dependency; it is a real mental health illness, but it does require the correct professional treatment and support in order to recover fully.
-You do not need to be controlled by others and you can break free from the characteristics of co-dependency and learn to love yourself, regardless of external circumstances.
+In today’s society, we want to appear independent and strong.
+No one wants to admit they are a codependent as they feel it is a sign of weakness and feels ashamed.
+There is no shame in suffering from co-dependency; it is a real mental health illness, but it does require the correct professional treatment and support to recover fully.
+You do not need to be controlled by others, and you can break free from the characteristics of co-dependency and learn to love yourself, regardless of external circumstances.

 For more information on Oasis Recovery Communities Runcorn inpatient co-dependency programme, please call and speak to us directly or chat to us LIVE!